 - Continuity Nod: Xander is still injured after the events of "Triangle".

-- Cool and Unusual Punishment: If the Council fail to approve Giles, he'll be deported back to Britain where he'll have to eat blood sausage, bangers and mash.
+- Cool and Unusual Punishment: The Council threatens to have Giles deported back to Britain; Xander comments that it's a terrible punishment, as Giles will have to live on a diet of blood sausage, bangers and mash.

 - Damn With Faint Praise: The Watchers Council M.O.